 What is French?

-The Department of Romance Languages and Literatures offers an MA in French literatures with emphasis on French and Francophone poetry, narrative and film; interdisciplinary studies, literary theory and teaching.
-The faculty covers all the major periods of French and Francophone literature, and are active scholars at the national and international levels.
+The Department of Romance Languages and Literatures offers an MA in French literatures with emphasis on French and Francophone poetry, narrative, and film; interdisciplinary studies, literary theory, and teaching.
+The expertise of faculty spans all the major periods of French and Francophone literature, and are active scholars at the national and international levels.
 Professors work closely with graduate students in their course work, and many of our students are engaged in joint projects or research and teaching with faculty members.
 In addition to financial support, the teaching assistants receive helpful supervision, including a two-week teacher training seminar prior to classes and an ongoing teaching practicum during the school year.
 The graduate students are seen as an essential and vital part of the Department.
 The success our students have had in finding teaching positions attests to the effectiveness of this program.
-Students are expected to register for three 4-credit courses each quarter, and expected to present for comprehensive examination in the spring quarter of their second year.
+Students are expected to register for three 4-credit courses each quarter, and expected to present for comprehensive examination in the spring semester of their second year.
 The MA in French at UC is an ideal degree both for students wishing to teach at high school or college level, as well as for students wishing to continue to the Ph.D. level.

 - A minimum GPA of 3.00